DurgeshRathod/redis-sentinel-kubernetes/README.md

 sh run.sh
 ```

 The `run.sh` script automates the deployment of Redis Master, Redis Slave, and Redis Sentinel components in Kubernetes.
-Ensure that you have `kubectl` configured to point to your Kubernetes cluster before running the script.

-## Components Deployed
+## :package: Components Deployed

 - **Redis Master Deployment**: Manages the primary Redis instance.
 - **Redis Master Service**: Exposes the Redis Master deployment as a Kubernetes service.